Helios: Phaethon

-In Ovid's account, Zeus' son Epaphus mocks Phaethon's claim that he is the son of the sun god; his mother Clymene tells Phaethon to go to Helios himself, to ask for confirmation of his paternity, and the boy travels east to meet his father.
-Helios, living in a palace far away and attended by several other gods, warmly receives his son, and promises him on the river Styx any gift that he might ask as a proof of paternity; Phaethon asks for the privilege to drive Helios' chariot for a single day, causing his father to immediately regret his gift.
-Although Helios warns his son of how dangerous and disastrous this would be, and keeps begging Phaethon to rethink his wish, he is nevertheless unable to change Phaethon's mind or revoke his promise.
-Phaethon takes the reins in his father's horror, and drives the chariot with catastrophic results; the earth burns when he travels too low, and freezes when he takes the chariot too high.
-Zeus, in order to save the world, strikes Phaethon with a lightning, killing him.
-Helios, in his sorrow and deprived of all light out of grief, refuses to resume his job, but he returns to his task and duty at the appeal of the other gods, as well as Zeus' threats.
+In Ovid's account, Zeus's son Epaphus mocks Phaethon's claim that he is the son of the sun god; his mother Clymene tells Phaethon to go to Helios himself, to ask for confirmation of his paternity.
+Helios promises him on the river Styx any gift that he might ask as a proof of paternity; Phaethon asks for the privilege to drive Helios's chariot for a single day.
+Although Helios warns his son of how dangerous and disastrous this would be, he is nevertheless unable to change Phaethon's mind or revoke his promise.
+Phaethon takes the reins, and the earth burns when he travels too low, and freezes when he takes the chariot too high.
+Zeus strikes Phaethon with lightning, killing him.
+Helios refuses to resume his job, but he returns to his task and duty at the appeal of the other gods, as well as Zeus's threats.
 He then takes his anger out on his four horses, whipping them in fury for causing his son's death.

-Nonnus of Panopolis presented a slightly different version of the myth, narrated by Hermes; according to him, Helios met and fell in love with Clymene, the daughter of the Ocean, and the two soon got married with her father's blessing; Merops does not factor at all, and their son Phaethon is born within marriage.
+Nonnus of Panopolis presented a slightly different version of the myth, narrated by Hermes; according to him, Helios met and fell in love with Clymene, the daughter of the Ocean, and the two soon got married with her father's blessing.
 When he grows up, fascinated with his father's job, he asks him to drive his chariot for a single day.
-Helios does his best to dissuade him, arguing that sons are not necessarily fit to step into their fathers' shoes, bringing up as example that none of Zeus' sons wields lightning bolts like he does.
-But under pressure of Phaethon and Clymene's begging both, he eventually gives in, and gives his son the reins and instructions for the road.
+Helios does his best to dissuade him, arguing that sons are not necessarily fit to step into their fathers' shoes.
+But under pressure of Phaethon and Clymene's begging both, he eventually gives in.
 As per all other versions of the myth, Phaethon's ride is catastrophic and ends in his death.

-Hyginus wrote that Phaethon secretly mounted his father's car without said father's knowledge and leave, but with the aid of his sisters the Heliades who yoked the horses, implying the existence of an early version, where Phaethon and his (full) sisters are legitimate offspring of the sun god and his wife, brought up in their father's house, rather than product(s) of an extramarital liaison.
+Hyginus wrote that Phaethon secretly mounted his father's car without said father's knowledge and leave, but with the aid of his sisters the Heliades who yoked the horses.